 Challenges on the Ground

 The ground forces were impatiently waiting at Desert One as the sunlight required for the operation was dwindling.
 Eventually, an hour and a half later, the helicopters arrived at Desert One.
 The ground force commander, Colonel Beckwith, decided the mission was to continue and began loading the assault force onto the helicopters and the Iranian bus passengers onto an MC-130 for transport to the Manzariyeh airport.
-After conferring with the air crew, the pilots determined that the helicopter with the hydraulic issue would not be able to make it to Tehran.
+After conferring with the aircrew, the pilots determined that the helicopter with the hydraulic issue would not be able to make it to Tehran.
 This meant the mission had to be aborted.

 Exfiltration Disaster

 As the men on the ground began to make way for the aircraft to line up for a departure with the American forces, the dust and confusion led to catastrophe.
 As one of the helicopters hovered and believed space was cleared, it rotated and hit the rear wing of one of the EC-130 aircraft.
-The result was an explosion that destroyed both helicopter and airplane, killing eight Americans.
+The result was an explosion that destroyed both helicopter and aeroplane, killing eight Americans.

 The ground commander determined that they must load the remaining Americans on board the MC-130 and leave as quickly as possible for Masirah, leaving behind four functional helicopters and the dead Americans.